Quebec City is the type of destination that almost makes you forget that you are in North America instead of Europe.

 Normally I chase waterfalls when it’s warm outside but a frozen waterfall 15 minutes from Quebec City was too close to miss!

-Worth the drive, Hôtel de Glace is located about 30 minutes from Quebec City and treats guests to a new frozen theme each winter.
+Worth the drive, Hôtel de Glace is located about 30 minutes from Quebec City.
+Guests get to experience a new frozen theme each winter.

 During our visit, there were 42 rooms for overnight guests, an ice bar, a slide, and a chapel.